aboladelawal/alx-system_engineering-devops22/0x00-shell_basics/README.md

-This script is for task 0 where am i
+This script prints the absolute path name of the current working directory